systemd/systemd/docs/UIDS-GIDS.md

 pre-defined purposes between Linux, generic low-level distributions and `systemd`.
 There might very well be other packages that allocate from these ranges.

+Note that the range 2147483648…4294967294 (i.e. 2^31…2^32-2) should be handled with care.
+Various programs (including kernel file systems, see `devpts`) have trouble with UIDs outside of the signed 32bit range, i.e any UIDs equal to or above 2147483648.
+It is thus strongly recommended to stay away from this range in order to avoid complications.
+This range should be considered reserved for future, special purposes.

 ## Notes on resolvability of user and group names